IntersectAustralia/hcsvlab-docs/APIMethods.md

 <td>
 <ol>
 <li>Users are only authorised to create a collection if they have the role of 'admin' or 'data owner'.</li>
-<li>When creating a collection, the "@id" which specifies the URI of the collection needs to be supplied.
-Unlike other API calls this URI will <em>NOT</em> be automatically converted into the corresponding Alveo catalog URL.</li>
 <li>The collection name can either be supplied as a JSON parameter or as a URL paramaeter.
 See the example input for examples of this.</li>
 <li>
 This is a POST request that requires a JSON-LD set of collection metadata to be sent with it.